aurorusidk/starling/DESIGN.md

 ## Code blocks
 TBD - Blocks use curly brackets `{ }` in the prototype grammar, but this may change.
-Variables declared within `if` or `loop` blocks are accessible outside of the scope of those blocks.
+Variables declared within `if` or `loop` blocks will be accessible outside of the scope of those blocks.
 Variables declared within function blocks remain within the scope of the function.

 ## Variable declaration
 Variable declaration uses the `var` keyword.
 The language can infer the type of a variable if one is not given, but an initial value must be provided.